Learn how to use network bridging to configure internet access for your virtual machines.

 FreeBSD 12.0

-Open a terminal on your virtual machine.
-Open the virtual machine's network configuration file located in /etc/rc.conf
+By default, the virtual machine's network configuration file is located in /etc/rc.conf

-.
-Edit the file so that it reflects the configuration below (please remember to fill in your own values).
+with your own values.
 In this example, the interface name is em0

 .
 Replace this value if it does not apply.